What is a blanket purchase order?

 If the purchase order approval process sounds like it includes a lot of paperwork for a small business, you’re right.
 In the past, companies employed scores of clerks and accountants to keep track of this information to ensure accountability.
 On top of that, the approval process could take ages to complete if you had to track down each stakeholder to fill out the proper forms.

 Today, companies have many software options to automate this process and focus their efforts on creating value for consumers instead of administrative functions.
-Jotform Approvals, for example, provides a platform to make your approval process easier.
+Jotform Workflows, for example, provides a platform to make your approval process easier.
 You and your team members can even approve a request on any device — and you can even do it when you’re on the go through the Jotform Mobile Forms app.

 First, you can create your own approval forms with the Jotform Form Builder.
 Jotform offers several purchase order form templates to get you started.
 Next, you can create approval steps using your form and add conditional branches and approvers in a drag-and-drop interface to quickly build a workflow with timed updates, notifications, and deadlines.